-If the data from these and future clinical trials demonstrate the safety and efficacy of MDX, we will seek to obtain marketing approval from the FDA for MDX for use in ADHD.
-We have similar plans to seek marketing approval in the European Union, Japan and other territories.
+If the data from these and future pre-clinical and clinical trials demonstrate the safety and efficacy of MDX in the pediatric and adult sub-populations, we will seek to obtain marketing approval from the FDA for MDX for use in ADHD.
+We have similar plans to seek marketing approval in other territories.